-Moray Firth - Common goldeneye - Distribution of Common goldeneye (SNH WMS)
+Moray Firth - Common goldeneye - Maximum curvature and distribution (SNH WMS)

 This map layer is a Web Map Service provided by a third party.
 Data is automatically updated and made available by the data owners, but can be viewed in the NMPi portal.
 For detailed information about layers supplied by third parties, we recommend contacting the data owner directly

 Special Protection Areas (SPAs) in Scotland are classified by Scottish Ministers.
 These are areas of the most important habitat for rare (listed on Annex I to the Directive) and regularly occurring migratory birds within the European Union.
 SPAs are classified under the EC Birds Directive and together with Special Areas of Conservation (SACs), form the Natura 2000 network.
 This layer shows the distribution of Common Goldeneye in the Moray Firth.
 It is part of a series of Scottish Natural Heritage Web Map Service (WMS) layers that show the proposed boundaries and underlying evidence for the possible marine Special Protection Areas, which were issued for consultation in 2016.